The HyperTexts

 Michael R. Burch

 How can anyone be happy in heaven if there is a hell?
 All the good mothers would leave to be with their children.
 Furthermore, I submit that any heresy uttered here pales in comparison to what most Christians believe and say about their God.
-Who are the real blasphemers — poets who satirize the ludicrous images of God perpetrated on the world by larcenous religions, or "Christian" priests and pastors who say Einstein, Gandhi, LGBTs, a billion Hindus, a billion Muslims, and untold multitudes of other souls will all go to an "eternal hell" for guessing wrong about which religion to believe, when a close examination of the Bible proves hell to be an ancient fraud?
+Who are the real blasphemers — poets who satirize the ludicrous images of God perpetrated on the world by larcenous religions, or "Christian" priests and pastors who say Einstein, Gandhi, LGBTs, billions of Hindus and Muslims, and untold multitudes of other souls will all go to an "eternal hell" for guessing wrong about which religion to believe, when a close examination of the Bible proves hell to be an ancient fraud?
 I can offer overwhelming evidence that the Bible does not teach the dogma of an eternal hell, which was never mentioned by the biblical God or any of the Hebrew prophets.
-You can read my logical proof that there is no hell, according to the Bible itself, by clicking here.
-Michael R. Burch, editor, The HyperTexts
+You can read my logical proof that there is no hell, according to the Bible itself, by clicking here: There is no "hell" in the Bible. — Michael R. Burch, editor, The HyperTexts

 Is there any reward?